Pschsch/KFormatter/README.md

-# KFormatter
+# Maskarade
-Multiplatform library for strings formatting using masks written in Kotlin
+Kotlin-powered multiplatform-support solution to format strings using masks in easy way.